konacloud/kona.js/Getting Started.md

 Before KONA, when you needed to create these services, you usually had to choose from a range of technologies; hosting providers, services monitoring tools, remote backup solutions and sysadmin staff to keep all these running and updated.

 A common way of doing back-ends involved: a Linux Server, a PHP-based web app, MySQL database - all this running on a VPS or Shared Hosting.
-In the best cases, under an elastic instance like Amazon EC2.
+In the best cases, under a virtual elastic instance.

 KONA took this know-how, and created a development environment and runtime platform that takes away all the hassle of building and running a back-end in the cloud so you can focus on what matters most: your business.